Health and Wellness Day

 Coursework accepted cannot be remedial or post-baccalaureate in nature.
 Transfer credit is not posted to students' records, but the credit is kept on file for use in completion of degrees or certificates at FLC.

-Foreign transcript evaluation agencies - We will accept all evaluation agencies that are current members of AICE or NACES.
-When asking for an evaluation, ask for a breakdown of course work into General Education Academic Areas, and which coursework is lower and/or upper division.
+Foreign transcript evaluation agencies - We will accept evaluations that are completed by a company that is a current member of NACES (www.naces.org/members.htm) or AICE (www.aice-eval.org).
+When asking for an evaluation, ask for a breakdown of course work into General Education Academic Areas, whether or not unit values are in Semester or Quarter Units, and which coursework is lower and/or upper division or graduate level.

-Official transcripts from colleges, universities and high schools should be sent to:
+Official transcripts from colleges, universities, foreign transcript evaluation agencies and high schools should be sent to:

 Folsom Lake College